mxjmxj1/LVAR-CZSL/README.md

-# AOGN-CZSL: an Attributes and Objects Guided Network for Compositional Zero-Shot Learning
+# LVAR-CZSL: Learning Visual Attributes Representation for Compositional Zero-Shot Learning

 This is the official PyTorch code for the paper: